 The SENCO plays a crucial role in the school’s SEN provision and is supported with the day to day management of the SEND department by the Inclusion Co-ordinator.
 They will support your child by;

 - co‐ordinating the provision for pupils with special educational needs or disabilities

 - liaising with and giving advice to fellow teachers

-- Ensuring that all Academy staff are appropriately trained in SEND
+- Ensuring that all Dean Trust Wigan staff are appropriately trained in SEND

-- Ensuring that the correct support is in place for individual students with special educational needs or disabilities across the Academy
+- Ensuring that the correct support is in place for individual students with special educational needs or disabilities across the school

 - overseeing pupils’ records and maintaining the SEN register.